Harry Potter actress Katie Leung told to deny racist attacks

 Scottish actress Katie Leung, who appeared in five of the Harry Potter movies, has opened up about the racist attacks she endured when she was 16.

-On the Chinese Chippy Girl podcast on Monday (March 8), the 33-year-old actress revealed that some fans were spewing racist comments over her being cast as Cho Chang, Potter's love interest, who first appeared in Harry Potter And The Goblet Of Fire (2005).
+On the Chinese Chippy Girl podcast on Monday, the 33-year-old actress revealed that some fans had made racist comments over her being cast as Cho Chang, Potter's love interest, who first appeared in Harry Potter And The Goblet Of Fire (2005).

 She also discovered a "hate site" dedicated to disparaging her, which kept count of the number of commenters who disagreed with her casting.